SharePoint/sp-dev-docs/docs/sp-add-ins/provide-a-template-for-a-document-library-in-a-cloud-business-add-in.md

+---
+title: Provide a template for a document library in a cloud business add-in ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Provide a template for a document library in a cloud business add-in
 In addition to the Office templates that are available when you add a document to a SharePoint document library, you can provide your own templates.
 For example, you might have your own sales quote template that you want to use when new orders are added.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 ##

 If you haven't already done so, associate a document library with your cloud business add-in.
-See  [Associate a document library with an entity](associate-a-document-library-with-an-entity).
+See  [Associate a document library with an entity](associate-a-document-library-with-an-entity.md).